stella

 What's actually going on in research

-Tau tangles inside brain cells may drive symptoms more directly than amyloid plaques.
-Several antibodies and small molecules aim to stop tau from spreading between neurons.
+Tau tangles correlate more closely with symptoms than amyloid plaques do.
+Several antibodies and small molecules now in trials aim to reduce tau or prevent its spread between brain cells.

 What to know before you search